 The per capita income in Johns Creek in 2018 was $56,124, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $224,496 for a family of four.

 Johns Creek is an extremely ethnically-diverse city.
 The people who call Johns Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Johns Creek residents report their race to be White, followed by Asian.
-Important ancestries of people in Johns Creek include Irish, English, Italian, and Polish.
+Important ancestries of people in Johns Creek include Irish, English, Italian, and French .

 The most common language spoken in Johns Creek is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.